-- Nottinghill Co-operative Preschool is our school each member has a voice, and we encourage participation. - Board members and teachers will do their best to return calls/e-mails promptly.
+- Nottinghill Co-operative Preschool is our school each member has a voice, and we encourage participation. - Board members and teachers will return all calls and/or emails within 2 business days, although they will do their best to respond sooner.
 If there is an urgent or immediate issue that requires a same-day response, please contact your child's teacher.
-Our Board members will do their best to respond to parents as soon as they can.
-However, since Board members are volunteers who have young children and outside work responsibilities, immediate responses are not always possible.
-Your understanding in these situations is greatly appreciated. - Please do not hesitate to ask questions and make suggestions so we can work cooperatively to further our high standards.
-We appreciate any feedback, either directly or anonymously. - Above all, we hope you and your family will have fun!!!
+Our Board members will respond to parents as soon as they are able within the 2 business day timeframe.
+Board members are volunteers who also have young children and outside work responsibilities so immediate responses are not always possible and your understanding in these situations is greatly appreciated. - Please do not hesitate to ask questions and make suggestions so we can work cooperatively to further our high standards.
+We appreciate any feedback, either directly or anonymously. - Above all, we hope you and your family will enjoy your time at Nottinghill!